prometheus/client_ruby/README.md

 endpoint to be scraped by a prometheus server ([Exporter][9]) and one to trace all HTTP requests ([Collector][10]).

+It's highly recommended to enable gzip compression for the metrics endpoint, for example by including the `Rack::Deflater` middleware.

 ```ruby
 # config.ru